When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Age Recommendation

-Swaddling is typically used for babies from newborn to 2 months of age.
+Swaddling is typically recommended for newborns up to 2 months of age, or until they show signs of rolling.

 pros and cons of swaddling